go-vela/community/proposals/2021/07-22_log-streaming.md

 1. service/step starts running on a worker producing logs
 2. worker begins streaming logs via HTTP call to the server
 3. server accepts the streaming logs from the worker
-4. server creates a channel to signal to stop processing the streaming logs
+4. server creates a channel to signal when to stop processing streamed logs
-5. streamed logs are pushed to a buffer
+5. streamed logs are pushed to a buffer by server
-6. server spawns a go routine to start polling the buffer
+6. server spawns a `go` routine to start polling the buffer
-   * (inside the go routine) spawn an "infinite" `for` loop that will upload logs to the database
+   * (inside the `go` routine) spawn an "infinite" `for` loop
-     * sleep for `1s`
+     * (inside the `for` loop) sleep for `1s`
-     * if the channel is closed, terminate the go routine
+     * if the channel is closed, terminate the `go` routine
      * if the channel is not closed
        * publish the streamed logs from the buffer to the database
-       * flush the buffer so we can push more logs to it
+       * flush the buffer so we can push more logs to it from the service/step
+7. once the service/step is complete, worker terminates the HTTP call
-7. once the streaming is complete, close the channel to terminate the go routine
+8. once the streaming is complete, server closes the channel to terminate the `go` routine

 The code changes can be found below: